kasramp/UbuntuIndicatorWeather/README.md

 * Python json library

 ## How to use
-You can either user .deb package under pkg folder if you are using Ubuntu or Debian based distributions or .tar.gz one for other distributions.
+You can use either .deb package from releases tab if you are using Ubuntu or Debian based distributions or .tar.gz for other distributions.

-Source code is in src folder which contains debian package structure and startup script

 ## Screenshot
 <p align="center">